 2. BODY SHAPE

-Your thighs may simply be large because you have a lot of fat in this area – fatty thighs.
 As explained above, most women will have a natural tendency to deposit fat in their outer and inner thighs.
-Unfortunately, this means that this is one of the last places fat then the shift, which means you need to be patient and determined to see results.
-For women legs tend to slim around a body fat percentage of 18%.
-Therefore, you can strip away thigh fat, to get slim thighs, but it will take time.
+This means that this is can be one of the hardest places to lose fat.
+So you need to be patient and determined to see results.
+Therefore, you can strip away thigh fat, but it will take time.
 Use the body fat calculator to determine your body fat percentage.

-The best thigh exercises for you are the ones that don’t simply firm and tone, but strip fat from thighs, to make big thighs smaller (see how to lose fat from thighs).
+The best thigh exercises for you are the ones that don’t simply firm and tone, but burn fat (see how to lose fat from thighs).
 If you don’t burn fat, you wont get slimmer thighs.
 Thus, any thigh exercises that only firm thighs, but do not burn fat will do little to actually slim thighs, since your thigh muscles remain firmly hidden under a layer of thigh fat.

-Another reason for large thighs is that you may naturally have large thigh muscles.
+Another reason for large thighs is naturally large thigh muscles.
 Muscle is made up of muscle fibers.
 There are different types of muscle fibers, which also vary in size.
 You are probably have a larger proportion of Type II muscle fibers (large) commonly found in sprinters and power athletes than Type I fibers (small) generally found in endurance athletes.
 Muscular thighs, even if thighs are toned, means larger thighs.
 Unfortunately, you can’t shift muscle like you can shift fat.
 Not that you would want to.
-Muscle is healthy, excessive fat is not.
-However, don’t be disheartened, there are a couple of causes of big thigh muscles you may be able to do something about, to slim thighs:
+Muscle is healthy!

-- It may be the case that you don’t have a genetic tendency to have big thigh muscles, but that you have a natural tendency to gain a lot of muscle in your thighs with exercise.
-High-resistance/ high-incline exercise (e.g. treadmill or elliptical trainer) or spot reduction exercises for your thighs/ inner thigh exercises may have made you thigh muscles bigger (see how to lose weight from thighs).
-Sports such as ice skating and dancing also tend to produce powerful thighs.
-Therefore, if you have been doing these type of exercises that target thighs in a bid to get slimmer thighs, you may need to rethink your workout strategy.
+However, if you feel that your thighs have got larger since you started exercising, when your goal was to lose inches, it may be the case that you have inadvertently been doing exercises that build mass in that area.
+High-resistance/ high-incline exercise (e.g. treadmill or elliptical trainer) or spot reduction exercises for your thighs/ inner thigh exercises may have made your thigh muscles bigger (see how to lose weight from thighs).
+For example, sports such as sprinting, ice skating and dancing also tend to produce powerful thighs.
+But remember muscular thighs, are powerful thighs!
+And strong is beautiful!